Nio-av/operationsBoard/README.md

 Contains user interface

 ## Backend
-JSON-Endpoint
+JSON-Endpoint is based on Pimcore.

-## Database
+## TODO
-Contains data
+Change Username and Password in docker-compose!!!